arthurosipyan/JamaScript/README.md

 | **Wireframes**     | Name  | Blueprint_ID |              |               |                |              |
 | **Documents**      | Name  | Blueprint_ID |              |               |                |              |

 **Note:** Blank cells need to have some data for the file to be read.
-This can be fixed with some inserted whitespaces.
+This can be fixed with some placeholder text.

 ## Additional Notes: